wonkie/jonah-college/UVA/jefferson-scholars/leadership.md

   Be as specific as possible.
 Limit your response to approximately 500 words.

 I started competing in Zero Robotics (ZR) my freshman year.
 It was terrifying.
-Surrounded by smart people who would casually agree to write C++ code to manipulate vectors to rotate a satelitte before the next meeting, I felt lost.
+Surrounded by smart people who would casually agree to write C++ code to manipulate vectors to rotate a satellitte before the next meeting, I felt lost.
 After a year of experience within ZR and from Engineering class, I had the skills necessary to contribute code.
 From my new perspective, I saw that much of what I had observed the previous year was deceiving;